fortesl/SA-JS-TakeHomeChallenge/Readme.md

 Rules:
  * No Cheating -  outside help, just you and your computer
- * No additional frameworks (No... no bootstrap) other than those included by use in the git projects (unless they are specifically only for the purposes of unit testing)
+ * No additional UI frameworks (No... no bootstrap) other than those included by use in the git projects
  * No generators